Key Stage 3

 History

-The curriculum has been designed and planned to directly meet the needs of our pupils.
-The outlook that is typically taken within the Humanities curriculum is to look at subject areas internationally, nationally, and then regionally which will provide pupils with an informed ‘world view’ and develop essential cultural capital for our pupils to evolve into rounded British citizens.
-Within topics such as ‘What is History?’ pupils also investigate careers where history skills are used, or necessary in a field of work, demonstrating its importance as part of the national curriculum.
+The History curriculum looks at areas internationally, nationally and then regionally which will provide pupils with an informed ‘world view’ and develop essential cultural capital for our pupils to evolve into rounded British citizens.
+Within topics such as ‘What is History?’ pupils also investigate careers where history skills are used or necessary in a field of work, demonstrating its importance as part of the national curriculum.

-Also in the first year, pupils will study key aspects of British history, investigating the impact of the Suffragettes on society, Britain’s colonial past and the impact of slavery, and Britain’s role in World War 1.
+Pupils in year two of the programme will study key aspects of British History, investigating the impact of the Suffragettes on society, Britain’s colonial past and the impact of slavery, and Britain’s role in World War 1.
 A knowledge and understanding of the history of Britain and how peoples’ lives have shaped this nation will enhance knowledge and cultural capital from a local and national viewpoint.

 Maths